-The conservation status of 82 of the Chimanimani database species was assessed in small workshops at Kew in 2015 and 2016 (see Annex 2); most of these assessments are provisional and still need to be reviewed.
+The conservation status of 82 of the species in our Chimanimani database was assessed at small workshops at Kew in 2015 and 2016 (see Annex 2); most of these assessments are provisional and still need to be reviewed.
 Of these, 66 relate to Chimanimani montane endemics or near-endemics.

-As described earlier (Section 4.3), all herbarium specimens of the species held at Kew and in Harare (SRGH), along with collections from the 2014 trips (but not the 2016 trip), were databased using the BRAHMS programme (Filer 2016) and then georeferenced.
-Localities were mostly taken from Google Earth and old maps; many of these points are listed in Annex 3.
-Using Google Earth Pro the extent of the massif above 1000 m was estimated to be 528 km2, of which 150 km2 was identified from its rolling smooth texture as schist grassland and 112 km2 was moderately densely wooded, leaving the extent of quartzite scrub and grassland and bare rock as 378 km2.
-From BRAHMS and using Kew's GeoCat tool (Bachman et al. 2011), distribution maps were made and the Extent of Occurrence (EOO) and Area of Occupancy (AOO) for each species calculated - the starting point for the assessment.
+As described earlier (Section 4.3), all herbarium specimens of the potentially "special" species held at Kew and in Harare (SRGH), along with collections from the 2014 trips (but not the 2016 trip), were databased using the BRAHMS programme (Filer 2016) and georeferenced.
+Localities were mostly taken from Google Earth and old maps; many of these localities are listed in Annex 3.
+Using Google Earth Pro the extent of the massif above 1000 m was estimated to be 528 km2 of which 150 km2 was identified from its rolling smooth texture as schist grassland and 112 km2 as moderately densely wooded, leaving the extent of quartzite scrub and grassland and bare rock as 378 km2.
+Using Kew's GeoCat tool (Bachman et al. 2011), distribution maps were made and the Extent of Occurrence (EOO) and Area of Occupancy (AOO) for each species calculated - the starting point for each assessment.